skip to content

 00:51:30 - Chris Ferdinandi

-I always forget which one's the Bluetooth mic or which one's the usb and which one's the, like the fancy one?
-Um, but yeah, I like this because it's.
-It's a dynamic mic, which means if I'm not talking directly into it, it doesn't pick it up.
-And so, like, if my dog's barking in the background, you can't hear it, which is.
-Which is great.
-Um, and it's a USB.
+I always forget which one's the Bluetooth one, which one's the USB, and which one's the fancy one.
+But yeah, I like this because it's a dynamic mic, which means if I'm not talking directly into it, it doesn't pick it up.
+And so if my dog's barking in the background, you can't hear it, which is great.
+And it's a USB.
 Yeah, it's the MV7.
-So it's a USB mic.
-So I don't have to deal with the whole, like, oh, I need a preamp that, like, boosts the volume and all this stuff.
-It's just like, I plug it in, it works.
+So it's a USB mic, so I don't have to deal with the whole, oh, I need a preamp that boosts the volume, and all this stuff.
+I plug it in, it works.
 It's great.
-All of my ebooks and stuff start off as markdown files.
-Hey, Anthony, I use.
+All of my eBooks and stuff start off as Markdown files.
 I use Pandoc.
-And there's like a.
-What is it?
-It's like PDF, HTML5.
-There's some other thing that, like, converts.
-Converts that into some other formats for me.
-But I have this little, like, homegrown command line tool tool that spits my markdown files out as EPUB and Moby and all this other stuff.
+That is my source of truth for everything.
+And there's some other thing that converts that into some other formats for me.
+But I have this little homegrown command-line tool that spits my Markdown files out as EPUB and MOBI and all this other stuff.

 00:52:36 - Anthony Campolo

-You said you have ebooks, right?
-So that's.
-Yeah, but you've kind of set yourself up for.
-You can have Markdown as a source of truth and then turn that into ebooks.
-Like, this is.
-This is where I want to be.
-So, like, I would love to hear more about that.
+You said you have eBooks, right?
+So that's... yeah.
+But you've kind of set yourself up where you can have Markdown as a source of truth and then turn that into eBooks.
+This is where I want to be, so I would love to hear more about that.

 00:52:48 - Chris Ferdinandi

 Yeah.
-Hold on, let me.
-Let me pull up my article on this.
-How I create my ebooks.
-I need to search on my own site.
-Site to find it.
-It was a year ago.
-It was literally.
-I do.
-Yes.
-It's.
-It's down on the footer or if you just go to gomakethings.com back to the uses page.
+Hold on, let me pull up my article on this, how I create my eBooks.
+I need to search on my own site to find it.
+Do I have search on my site?
+I do, yes.
+It's down in the footer, or if you just go to gomakethings.com.

 00:53:05 - Anthony Campolo

-Like, I love nerdy out on how people set up their own stuff.
-So.
+I love nerding out on how people set up their own stuff.

 00:53:08 - Chris Ferdinandi